Discretized colourbar guideSource:

 Should the rendered size of the bins be equal, or should they be proportional to their length in the data space?
 Defaults to

-Should labels for the outer limits of the bins be printed?
+Logical.
+Should the limits of the scale be shown with labels and ticks.
 Default is

 A logical specifying if tick marks on the colourbar should be visible.